-You might see a tour called ‘Lata Berkoh cruise’ (Berkoh rapids).
+You might see a tour called ‘Lata Berkoh’ (Berkoh rapids).
 It may sound boring, since it is just a cruise up Sungai Tahan, a tributary of Sungai Tembeling.
-Not only that, it is more expensive than the other tours.
 You go in a small sampan, and there’s maybe room for 4.
 Little more than a canoe.
+Not only that, it costs more than the other tours.

 So you might think, perhaps I’ll skip it.